-Each Tokio Marine Group company has established the Basic Policy on Mental Health Measures and actively promotes mental health measures as we recognize the importance of pursuing the maintenance and improvement of employees' mental health in terms of corporate management.
+Each Tokio Marine Group company actively promotes mental health measures as we recognize the importance of pursuing the maintenance and improvement of employees' mental health in terms of corporate management.
+Specific efforts include setting up a mental health counseling desk and using stress checks to promote self-care and analyze issues at an organizational level in order to maintain a good workplace environment.